Melissa K. Norris

 Why I Love Growing and Cooking With Herbs

-When drying your own herbs, you know that they haven't been sitting on the shelf at the grocery store for years, and your food will taste much better because you are using ingredients from your garden.
+When drying your own herbs, you know that they haven’t been sitting on the shelf at the grocery store for years, and your food will taste much better because you are using fresh ingredients from your garden.

 Cooking with fresh herbs is incredible.
-I love adding fresh basil before serving my homemade tomato soup, and dill to this Ukrainian Borscht recipe, or having rosemary, thyme, and sage on hand to make marinated cheese balls.
+I love adding fresh basil before serving my homemade tomato soup, adding fresh dill weed to this Ukrainian Borscht recipe, or having rosemary, thyme, tarragon and sage on hand to make marinated cheese balls.

-The depth of flavor is so much more than the dried version.
-However, if you live in a climate that has cooler winters, then not all of your garden herbs are available year-round.
+Fresh herbs have a much deeper flavor than the dried version (unless you have the ability to freeze dry them!).
+Plus, if you live in a climate with cooler winters, not all of your garden herbs are available year-round.

-So like any true Pioneer, we're preserving our herbs for use during the winter.
+So like any true modern Pioneer, we’re preserving our herbs for use during the winter.
 When cooking with dried herbs, I put the herbs in at the end of the cooking time to maximize the flavor.

-If you're looking for more of a fresh herb flavor, try preserving herbs in salt following this homemade celery salt recipe or this recipe for preserving fresh basil.
+Some dried herbs just don’t taste as good as fresh (or freeze dried).
+The best herbs to freeze dry are cilantro, basil, celery and chives.
+If you don’t have a freeze dryer and are still looking for more of a fresh herb flavor, try preserving herbs in salt following this homemade celery salt recipe or this recipe for preserving fresh basil.

 When to Harvest Herbs